8872/tinycmd/README.md

 ## vision
 - test april tag api accuracy (data gathering framework needs to be done first)

+## annotation

+- rework to properly work in an opmode
+  // should get both hardware declared in opmode inheritance and in sys declared in opmode inheritance chain

 ## tinycmd
 - add priority to Scheduler